gruebite/gruebite.github.io/source/posts/2020/03/intro.md

 layout: post.hbs
 ---

 I have been participating in the [2020 7DRL](https://7drl.com/) for over a decade now (in the past I went by the alias "jab").
-It's an event I look forward to every year, it's a great testbed for ideas and a good spark.
+It's an event I look forward to every year.
+It's a fantastic testbed for ideas and a good spark for more ideas.
 So, after successfully submitting [Sow](https://guebite.itch.io/sow) for the [2020 7DRL](https://itch.io/jam/7drl-challenge-2020), I find myself wanting more.

 A few years ago, back in 2011, a few of us in #rgrd did a [1-day Roguelike](http://www.roguebasin.com/index.php?title=1DRL_Challenge,_December_2011).
 It was a lot of fun and I am considering hosting something like this on Itch: a monthly 1DRL.